peteroupc/html3dutil/doc/GraphicsPath.md

 * [roundRect](#GraphicsPath_roundRect)<br>Adds path segments to this path that form an axis-aligned rounded rectangle.
 * [toCurvePath](#GraphicsPath_toCurvePath)<br>Creates a path in which arcs are decomposed to cubic B&eacute;zier curves (which will approximate those arcs).
-* [toExtrudedMeshBuffer](#GraphicsPath_toExtrudedMeshBuffer)<br>Generates a mesh buffer consisting of "walls" that follow this graphics path approximately, and, optionally, a base and toop.
-* [toLineMeshBuffer](#GraphicsPath_toLineMeshBuffer)<br>Generates a mesh buffer consisting of the approximate line segments that make up this graphics path.
 * [toLinePath](#GraphicsPath_toLinePath)<br>Creates a path in which curves and arcs are decomposed to line segments.
-* [toMeshBuffer](#GraphicsPath_toMeshBuffer)<br>Decomposes this path into triangles and generates a mesh buffer with those triangles.
 * [toString](#GraphicsPath_toString)<br>Returns this path in the form of a string in SVG path format.
 * [transform](#GraphicsPath_transform)<br>Returns a modified version of this path that is transformed according to the given affine transformation (a transformation